Alternate Spellings of Surname: Sauerwein, Sourwine

 On their last swing through the South, the 47th served in Savannah, Georgia from 31 May to 4 June as part of the 3rd Brigade, Dwight’s Division, Department of the South, and at Charleston and other parts of South Carolina beginning in June.

 Duties for the 47th Pennsylvania during this period were Provost (military police) and Reconstruction-related, including removing armaments from southern forts, rebuilding railroads and regional infrastructure damaged or destroyed in the war, and general civil operations in the absence of functioning local governments.

-On 25 December 1865, 1st Sergeant Thomas F. Sauerwein mustered out with his regiment at the close of the Civil War at Charleston, South Carolina.
-While Bates’ History of Pennsylvania Volunteers, 1861-5 lists him on rosters for both A and B companies, his U.S. Civil War Pension Index listings shows his membership with the 47th Pennsylvania as B Company only.
+On 25 December 1865, First Sergeant Thomas F. Sauerwein mustered out with his regiment at the close of the Civil War at Charleston, South Carolina.
+While Bates’ History of Pennsylvania Volunteers, 1861-5 lists him on rosters for both A and B companies, his U.S. Civil War Pension Index entry shows his membership with the 47th Pennsylvania as B Company only.

 Return to Civilian Life